Aug 282019

 What is an Inductor – Coil?

-The capacitor storages energy in the form of electric field, however, the inductor – coil stores energy in the form of magnetic field due to the self-induction phenomenon.
+The capacitor storage energy in the form of electric field, however, the inductor – coil stores energy in the form of magnetic field due to the self-induction phenomenon.
 A cable, where a current circulates, has on its surroundings a magnetic field.
 The direction of flow of the magnetic field is establishing by the Right-hand law.

 Since the inductor is made of cable spires, the magnetic field circulates throughout the center of the coil, and it runs all the way out surrounding the spires and going back to the center.